bouffalolab/bouffalo_sdk/README.md

 ## Command Line Development

-Before compiling with the command line, you need to select the corresponding toolchain according to your operating system, configure it to the system environment variables, and install the **make**, then you can do the following.
+Before compiling with the command line, you need to select the corresponding toolchain according to your operating system, configure it to the system environment variables, and install the **make** or **ninja**, then you can do the following.
+For the details, you can visit [bl mcu sdk Environment Setup](https://bl-mcu-sdk.readthedocs.io/zh_CN/latest/get_started/index.html).

 - Go to the demo directory where you want to compile and there are `main.c` and `Makefile` files in that directory
 - Just execute the following command, take **BL616** as an example